What is the Amsterdam Dance Event?

 What is the minimum age requirement to enter ADE?

-The minimum age is 18 years.
+The minimum age is for Amsterdam Dance Event Festivals 18 years (except for the Martin Garrix All Ages Show).
 For some venues the minimum age will be 21; please check the website of the venue.

 How can I follow ADE online?